MarkusH/blog/content/Misc/2015-04-11__en__a-lot-has-happened.rst

 :image_credits: Licensed under the terms of the `Creative Commons Attribution 2.0 Generic (CC BY 2.0) <https://creativecommons.org/licenses/by/2.0/>`_ by `Kevin Dooley <https://www.flickr.com/photos/pagedooley/8317353637>`_
+:summary: It has been 5 months that I wrote something on my blog.
+I still remember the time writing the article.
+On my way to Django: Under The Hood 2014.
+And shortly after that my time to write something here vanished.
+   For various reasons.

 It has been 5 months that I wrote something on my blog.
 I still remember the